 For many fibromyalgia sufferers, getting a good night’s sleep isn’t easy.
-In fact, a recent study showed that nearly two-thirds of people with fibromyalgia also had the sleep disorder RLS.
+In fact, a recent study showed that nearly two-thirds of people with fibromyalgia also had the sleep disorder known as Restless Leg Syndrome or RLS.

 Though the symptoms of RLS center on the legs, they typically offer a mix of pain and distraction that’s similar to fibromyalgia.
 Most RLS sufferers report burning and crawling sensations in their legs, ranging from very minor to extremely painful.
 Since RLS tends to flare up just as you’re relaxing, this condition can easily prevent you from sleeping or concentrating.

 When it comes to a medical diagnosis, RLS can remain elusive.
 There’s no single diagnostic test for this condition, so doctors typically perform a physical exam, assess your symptoms, and evaluate your medical history.
 If necessary, doctors may also perform lab tests to confirm findings.
 Generally, an RLS diagnosis results from a history of experiencing restless legs that respond to strange sensations and symptoms that worsen at night or when you relax.